PIANO DI LAVORO ELETTRICO CEI 11-27

 The operating maneuvers are of two types:

-Type of operation: Decommissioning before work without voltage or recommissioning after the same
+Type of operation: Decommissioning before work with the power off or recommissioning after the same

 Emergency: PES or PAV